dzcpy/transliteration/README.md

 ### transliterate.config([optionsObj], [reset = false])

-Bind options object globally so any following calls will be using `optoinsObj` as default.
+Bind options object globally so any following calls will be using `optionsObj` as default.
 If `optionsObj` is omitted, it will return current default options object.

 ```javascript
 import { transliterate as tr } from 'transliteration';